AhmedSu7/Humanoid-Interactive-Robot-Project-Plan/README.md

 8- Project tasks, relationships and their distribution on the 4 fields of the group.

+In the Production Plan: Some steps has been described for producing the robot.

+In the project timeline: In addition to the weekends, Eid Aladha holiday has been included in the expected duration.

 #NOTE: Please note that, this plan are based on our assumptions and their are not any specific details that we have about the desired shape and specification.
 So we will be happy to hear any feedback and suggestions.